 Fraudulent customer support accounts are a problem for any business that provides customer service on social media.
-However, 2016 research from the Anti-Phishing Working Group shows that more than 75% of phishing attempts target financial service and ecommerce organizations to steal banking credentials and make fraudulent purchases.
+However, 2016 research from the Anti-Phishing Working Group shows that more than 75% of phishing attempts target financial service and eCommerce organizations to steal banking credentials and make fraudulent purchases.

 How can I stop angler phishing attacks?

-- Never LOGIN to an account if the link is provided to you through email or social media.
+- Never log in to an account if the link is provided to you through email or social media.

-- If you are unsure about a link in a social media post, do NOT copy and paste the link in your web browser.
+- If you are unsure about a link in a social media post, do NOT copy and paste the link into your web browser.
 You could still end up at the malicious site and potentially load malware on your computer or network.
-If you are unsure whether a link you received in a post is safe, it is not safe to copy and paste the link in the URL section of your web browser.
+If you are unsure whether a link you received in a post is safe, it is not safe to copy and paste the link into the URL section of your web browser.

-- Access web sites through your web browser.
-Typing the address of a web site directly into your Web browser will ensure that you are going to the legitimate Web site and not a phishing site that was designed to mimic the look of the real thing.
-Unless the site was hijacked or your computer has a virus, typing the web address yourself is the best way to guarantee the authenticity of a web site.
+- Access websites through your web browser.
+Typing the address of a website directly into your Web browser will ensure that you are going to the legitimate Web site and not a phishing site that was designed to mimic the look of the real thing.
+Unless the site was hijacked or your computer has a virus, typing the web address yourself is the best way to guarantee the authenticity of a website.

 - Technology-based security measures such as firewalls, encryption, anti-virus, spam filters, and strong authentication will NOT prevent social engineering fraud.
 No matter how much security technology you implement, you can never get rid of the weakest link - the human factor.
-A social engineer is someone who uses deception, persuasion and influence to get information that would otherwise be unavailable.
+A social engineer is someone who uses deception, persuasion, and influence to get information that would otherwise be unavailable.